Assisted Living

 Our free tool provides options, advice, and next steps based on your unique situation.

-Depending on the tasks your loved one needs help with, you’ll find numerous organizations throughout the country that can help a senior find a service dog:
+Depending on the tasks your loved one needs help with, you’ll find numerous organizations throughout the country that can help disabled adults find the right service dog:

 • The Guide Dog Foundation is a national organization that specializes in matching adults who are classified as legally or totally blind with a specially trained canine companion.
 After a meticulous matching process, the potential owner attends a training program to even better match their needs and personality to the right dog.